xvxx/vial/docs/MANUAL.md

 - `usize` - Empty response with this number as the status code.
 - `Option<impl Responder>` - 404 on `None`
 - `Result<impl Responder, Error>` - 500 on Error

-Making your own is easy, too, by creating a [Response].

 ### Route Modules